"SORRY, THERE'S NO MAGIC BULLET. YOU GOTTA EAT HEALTHY AND LIVE HEALTHY TO BE HEALTHY AND LOOK HEALTHY. END OF STORY." – MORGAN SPURLOCK

 - Berries: Examples of healthy berries such as blueberries, strawberries, raspberries, and blackberries are filled with great nutrients that are important for a healthy heart.
 Berries are rich in antioxidants such as anthocyanins that help to protect against oxidative stress and inflammation that leads to the development of heart diseases.

-- Whole Grains: Whole grain is rich in fibre that helps to reduce "bad" LDL cholesterol and also reduces the risk of heart diseases.
+- Whole Grains: Whole grain is rich in fibre and they help to reduce "bad" LDL cholesterol and also reduces the risk of heart diseases.
 Eating whole grain consists of all the three rich nutrient parts, which include the germ, the endosperm, and the bran.
 Examples of whole-grain include oats, brown rice, whole wheat, quinoa, and buckwheat.

 - Walnuts: These are a great source of micronutrients such as copper, magnesium, and manganese.
 It also contains lots of fibre that helps to reduce cholesterol and blood pressure.
 It can also be associated with a lower risk of heart diseases.